-The purpose of the service specification is to outline the service and quality indicators expected by NHS England and NHS Improvement for the population for whom it is responsible and which meets the policies, recommendations and standards of the NHS Screening Programmes.
+The purpose of the service specification is to outline the service and quality indicators expected by NHS England and NHS Improvement for the population for whom it is responsible and which meets the policies, recommendations and standards of the NHS Fetal anomaly screening programme.

-The service specification is not designed to replicate, duplicate or supersede any relevant legislative provisions which may apply, e.g. the Health and Social Care Act 2008 or the work undertaken by the Care Quality Commission.
+This specification is not designated to replicate, duplicate or supersede any relevant legislative provisions which may apply, e.g. of the Health and Social Care Act 2008 or the work undertaken by the Care Quality Commission.
 The specification will be reviewed and amended in line with any new guidance as quickly as possible.